DepoXy/depoxy-archetype/acme.sh/README.EVAL.md

 ## How works

-Source the included shell script to codify a lot of the DXY_VENDOR_NAME_PROPER shell workflows you'll find in various project *READMEs*, comments, the Corporate wiki, etc.
+Source the included shell script to codify a lot of the DXY_DEPOXY_VENDOR_NAME_PROPER shell workflows you'll find in various project *READMEs*, comments, the Corporate wiki, etc.

 - Essentially, these are shell commands that the author found